Mediahub: Operations

 Headquartered in New York, Mediahub has offices in 15 cities worldwide as of 2021, including Los Angeles, New York, London, Sydney, Singapore and Tokyo.

 In addition to the agency's media activities, Mediahub also operates a creative media group called Radical + Disruption Lab (R+D Lab), and develops a proprietary research and planning tool called SCOUT.

 John Moore is Mediahub's Global CEO; Ross Jenkins is Mediahub's Executive Director of EMEA and APAC; and Sean Corcoran is Mediahub's U.S. President.

 Awards and recognition

 Industry publication Ad Age named Mediahub its 2019 and 2020 Media Agency of the Year, and Adweek named Mediahub its 2017 U.S. Media Agency of the Year.
+Industry publication Campaign US named Mediahub its 2022 Silver Media Agency of the Year.